AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

   * Why did you do it?
   * Include any quantifiable measurements you can.
 * Hobbies/Activities section:
-  * If you include this section, keep it short!
+  * If you include Hobbies/Activities, keep it short!
   * As an inteviewer, I'm a fan of this section.
 It helps me get the conversation started, calm any nerves, and get a beter sense of the candidate as a whole person.

 ### Sample resumes